-Code Action Due Date Icon Progress Comment & Planned Improvement Action FISS.P.2.1 Deliver in-house support to Economic Development through planning agreements and property transactions 31-Mar-2020 50% Q2 19/20: On Target The in-house team is in place and has been able to deliver completed planning agreements with developers.
+Code Action Due Date Icon Progress Comment & Planned Improvement Action FISS.P.2.1 Deliver in-house support to Economic Development through planning agreements and property transactions 31-Mar-2020 25% Q1 19/20: On Target The in-house team is in place and has been able to deliver completed planning agreements with developers.
 This has in addition generated third party income to reflect the costs to the council.
-However due to long term absences and difficulty recruiting to a vacant post there may be challenge going forward to sustain the level of work carried out by this team and options to mitigate this are being delivered.
 FISS.P.2.2 Continue to work with Local service providers to help them secure public sector contracts.
-31-Mar-2020 50% Q2 19/20: On Target Work with local businesses continues on a daily basis, pre-market engagement events held for all appropriate regulated procurements.
+31-Mar-2020 25% Q1 19/20: On Target Work with local businesses continues on a daily basis, pre-market engagement events held for all appropriate regulated procurements.
 Continued work with the Economic Development team, the suppler development programme and the Federation of Small Businesses to enhance local businesses capabilities to bid for and win public contracts.
-FISS.P.2.3 Deliver actions from new Procurement Strategy (2018-2023) 31-Mar-2020 50% Q2 19/20 : On Target

-Code Action Due Date Icon Progress Comment & Planned Improvement Action Work ongoing, the procurement team committed to providing a service aligned with the objectives set out in the procurement strategy.
-F133.P.2.4 Support delivery of the Edinburgh and South East Scotland (E&SER) City Deal and Borders Rail Blueprint.
-Maintain oversight of the investment requirements and advise relevant project boards 31-Mar-2020 50% Q2 19/20: On Target Finance team support continues including advising Internal Board, coordinating financial reports/submissions to E&SER City Deal Project Management Officer (PMO), grant offers and claims and attendance at Quarterly Finance Directors meetings.
+FISS.P.2.3 Deliver actions from new Procurement Strategy (2018-2023) 31-Mar-2020 25% Q1 19/20: On Target Work ongoing, the procurement team committed to providing a service aligned with the objectives set out in the procurement strategy.
+FISS.P.2.4 Support delivery of the E&SER City Deal and Borders Rail Blueprint.
+Maintain oversight of the investment requirements and advise relevant project boards 31-Mar-2020 25% Q1 19/20: On Target Finance team support continues including advising relevant boards and coordinating financial reports/submissions to E&SER City Deal PMO.